REQUIRED COMPONENTSApplicants must have the following to submit a complete application for admission:

 - When to apply: Applicants may begin submitting applications in September prior to the fall semester in which they plan to begin law school.
 If possible, try to structure your application plan according to our suggested timeline.
 Please note: We will not review your application until all of the required components are received, regardless of when you submit your application.

-Deadlines: Our application deadline for fall 2015 admission is June 30, 2015.
+- Deadlines: Our application deadline for fall admission is March 31, 2017.
+Our application deadline for spring admission is November 30, 2016 (learn more about Spring Start here.)
 Late applications may be possible though, depending on space availability.
 However, it is not advisable to delay your application if possible.
 In general, those applying earlier have a better chance of admission.
 To the extent possible, try to structure your application plan according to our suggested timeline.

 - Interviews: Because of time constraints, personal interviews are not a part of the application process.
 Applicants should submit in writing any information they wish the admissions committee to consider.